yenyang/Tree_Controller/Tree_Controller/Properties/Stable/LongDescription.md

 ## Tree Growth
 You may use the Tree Controller tools to pause or unpause the aging of trees that are already placed.
 If used the Disable Tree Aging option from the past this will automatically be added on load to each of the trees.
 Trees will have a red circle around them while using the tree controller tools if their aging is paused.

+Disable Tree Aging has been renamed to Tree Growth Paused.
+Same global functionality as before, but with vanilla support effects are now persistant even if you Resume Tree Growth, settings are reset or if you remove/disable the mod.

 To set all trees to Adult and/or Elderly, Select: Landscaping -> Vegetation -> Change Age Tool -> Whole Map -> Select Age(s) -> Right click on the map.

-This mod doesn't automatically set street trees or trees in buildings to a specified age, but you can change them with the tool.
-This feature may be included later.

 ## Seasonal Effects
 Includes the option to make deciduous trees use dead model during winter.
 The dead model is not scaled based on the actual age of the tree.